Skylanders: Giants

 Skylanders: Giants is a 2012 toys-to-life action role-playing game in the Skylanders series and a direct sequel to the 2011 game Skylanders: Spyro's Adventure.
-It features the voices of Kevin Michael Richardson, Greg Ellis, Peter Lurie, Steve Blum, Dave Wittenberg, Carlos Alazraqui, Kevin Sorbo, Bobcat Goldthwait, Patrick Seitz and Julie Nathanson.
 As the title suggests, it features larger Skylanders known as "Giants", along with other new gameplay mechanics.
 16 new Skylanders were introduced, including 8 "Giants": Bouncer, Crusher, Eye-Brawl, Hot Head, Ninjini, Swarm, Thumpback, and Tree Rex.

 It was released in October 2012 for Nintendo 3DS, PlayStation 3, Wii, and Xbox 360, and was also released on the Wii U as a launch title in North America, Europe and Australia.
 It was the final Skylanders game to be owned by Vivendi before Activision became an independent company in 2013.

 Gameplay

 Skylanders: Giants builds upon the fundamentals of the first game, which merges a line of physical toy figures with a video game world.
 The game introduced over 40 new toy figures, some of which are more than twice the size of the original Skylanders cast in both physical and virtual form.
 The game involves connecting a physical toy to the video game console through a "Portal of Power"; whichever toy is used creates a respective character in the game.
 Toy figures from the first game are also forward compatible with Giants, although there are also new versions, called "Series 2", which have more powerful attributes than the originals.
 If the Series 2 Skylanders are used in the first game, they act as their own Series 1 counterparts.
 A new series of figurines called "LightCore" was also introduced, which glow when put on the Portal of Power and have a flash bomb attack in-game.
 The game has a new and improved "Battle Mode" for head-to-head play, featuring more areas and gameplay options as well as offering a new variety of alter ego Skylanders.